h-sehee/math308-binary-game/docs/egdd.md

 - There will be a prompt that pops up when the player gets close enough to an object, letting them know they can pick it up
 - There will be obstacles throughout the level
 - There will be a prompt that pops up when the player gets close enough to an object, letting them know they can use it on that obstacle
-- There will be instructions on the first couple scenes of the game
+- There will be instructions in the first couple scenes of the game

 On Map (showing all levels):
 - There will be a spot for each level in the game, with completed levels marked with a green flag, incomplete/inaccessible levels grayed out, and the current level marked with the main character standing on top of it.